 On July 1, 1935, the National Assembly officially began its work in the new Plenary Hall.
 From 1935 until today, the building has housed the Greek Parliament.

-The lower square (western part) of Syntagma Square, is also known as Bacchus Square or the Garden of the Muses.
-The two sections were on two different levels and were joined by a marble staircase.
+The lower square (western part) of Syntagma Square is also known as Bacchus Square or the Garden of the Muses.
+The two sections were on two different levels and joined by a marble staircase.

 When the area of the Monument of the Unknown Soldier was created, the upper part was cut off from the rest of the square.
-The Monument was built in 1929-1930 by the architect Emmanuel Lazaridis.
+The Monument was built in 1929 to 1930 by the architect Emmanuel Lazaridis.

 The Monument is guarded on a 24-hour basis by the soldiers of the Presidential Guard, the well-known Evzones, with the changing of the guard taking place every hour; it is one of the living attractions of Athens.

-The square is inextricably linked to the historical events taking place in Greece over the centuries — a place of demonstrations, social upheavals and protest demonstrations starting from September 3, 1843 through today.
+The square is inextricably linked to the historical events taking place in Greece over the centuries—a place of demonstrations, social upheavals, and protest demonstrations starting from September 3, 1843 through to today.